k3ru-sailco/ak-bmp-dog/README.md

 When I was maintaining an Akmai BMP solution, I needed to collect a large amount of events in order to train a model that would then generate realistic event datasets.
 I used this code to collect the events by strapping the phone to my dog as he ran around all day.
-Another idea was to throw the phone in the washing machine and put in on a low spin cycle; this probably would have worked too given that the standard by which they judge events is not very high.
+Another idea was to throw the phone in the washing machine and put in on a low spin cycle; this probably would have worked too given that the standard by which they judge events is not very high; I mostly wanted to train a model as a challenge and for the purpose of passing at great scale.

 **Usage**